ozguryazilimas/wp-postane/user-role-editor/readme.txt

 https://translate.wordpress.org/projects/wp-plugins/user-role-editor/

 == Changelog ==
+= [4.31.1] 06.01.2017 =
+* Fix: WP transients get/set were removed from URE_Own_Capabilities class.
+It leaded to the MySQL deadlock in some cases.
+* Update: Base_Lib::get_request_var() sanitizes user input by PHP's filter_var() in addition to WordPress core's esc_attr().

 = [4.31] 14.12.2016 =
 * New: It's possible to remove unused user capabilities by list.
 * Fix: There was no support for installations with the hidden/changed URL to wp-admin.
 URE uses 'admin_url()' now to get and check admin URL, instead of direct comparing URL with 'wp-admin' string.
 * Fix: Deprecated capabilities were shown in some cases at the 'Core' group even with "Show deprecated capabilities" mode switched off.
-* Update: Capability groups CSS classes are prefixed with 'ure-' in order to the minimize possible CSS conflicts with other plugins/themes which may load styles with the same classes globally and break URE's markup.
+* Update: Capability groups CSS classes are prefixed with 'ure-' in order to minimize possible CSS conflicts with other plugins/themes which may load styles with the same classes globally and break URE's markup.

 = [4.30] 01.12.2016 =
 * Update: compatible with WordPress 4.7